 From just 1 fader to several faders and limited control to extended control, there are many types of control surfaces available in the market.
 You can go for one according to your pocket length.

-Why Control Surface Is Important?
+Why a Control Surface Is Important in a DAW?

 There are many reasons behind using control surfaces for home studios.

-Control surfaces make our workflow faster than operating with keyboard and mouse.
+Control surfaces make our workflow faster than operating with a keyboard and mouse.
 They are designed with dedicated controls for separate operations like the transport bar, faders, and assignable buttons.
-These all things make our workflow faster than keyboard and mouse where we have to struggle with keyboard buttons to remember and slipping on the faders with the mouse.
+These things make our workflow faster than keyboard and mouse where we have to struggle with keyboard buttons to remember and slipping on the faders with the mouse.

 Actually, an analog environment is a basic need of any studio.
 No matter how much this digital world capture the audio recording, the feel of the classic analog environment will always be in demand.
-And a control surface can fulfill this demand in a better way.
+And a control surface can fulfil this demand in a better way.

 Control surfaces are a good example of a classic analog style user interface with powerful digital environment working in behind.